Spomky-Labs/otphp/doc/Use.md

 use OTPHP\TOTP;

 $totp = new TOTP(
-    "alice@google.com", // The label
+    "alice@google.com", // The label (string)
-    "JBSWY3DPEHPK3PXP", // The secret
+    "JBSWY3DPEHPK3PXP"  // The secret encoded in base 32 (string)
 );
 $totp->setParameter('foo', 'bar');